 What you put inside your body is just as important for cold-weather activity as what you wear on the outside of it.
 Good nutrition is what gives your body the ability to generate its own warmth when there’s none to be found in the weather outside.

-“Stay away from things that contain sugars, that give you that burst of energy, but then come with a significant lag or crash afterwards,” Cowan says.
-“What you want are long proteins, carbohydrates, things that are going to take the body a little bit longer than just a little bit of glucose – nuts, dried fruit, dried meats, jerkies – that won’t require a ton of packing space.”
+“Stay away from things that contain sugars, that give you that burst of energy, but then come with a significant lag or crash afterwards,” Global Rescue operations personnel recommends.
+“What you want are long proteins, carbohydrates, things that are going to take the body a little bit longer than just a little bit of glucose – nuts, dried fruit, dried meats and jerkies that won’t require a ton of packing space.”

 3. Carry the right gear

-“If you're going to be way out in the backcountry, you should have a small survival kit: a shovel, fire-starting tools, a flint-strike setup of some sort, matches, extra water, and again that blanket or sleeping bag,” Cowan says.
+“If you’re going to be way out in the backcountry, you should have a small survival kit: a shovel, fire-starting tools, a flint-strike setup of some sort, matches, extra water and again, that blanket or sleeping bag,” Global Rescue operations personnel recommends.

 4. Avoid hypothermia and frostbite

-“Be mindful of inadvertently ending up in a body of water, especially if the temperature's down under 50 degrees,” Cowan says.
-“It's very easy to succumb within minutes if you're submerged in a cold body of water.”
+“Be mindful of inadvertently ending up in a body of water, especially if the temperature’s down under 50 degrees,” Global Rescue operations personnel notes.
+“It’s very easy to succumb within minutes if you’re submerged in a cold body of water.”

-Skin exposed to temperatures under 15 degrees can show signs of frostbite within 30 minutes.
+Skin exposed to temperatures of less than 15 degrees can show signs of frostbite within 30 minutes.
 Sub-zero temperatures can inflict frostbite in less than 10 minutes.

 5. Know how to handle an injury